10 Ideas for Venturing Out From Your New Duty Station

 MilitaryByOwner co-owner Sharon Gran, Content Editor Jen McDonald, and blog writers Dawn Smith, Mary Eckberg, and I participated in the Mangia Food Tour in Washington, D.C. recently.
 During our tour, we learned about the Italian influence within D.C., which was brought in during the 1800's and early 1900's, as well as the history behind each locally owned Italian restaurant we sampled.

 Within just a couple of hours, we were able to learn more about the city and find great locations to take our families out to eat.
-We definitely recommend a foodie tour as a delicious way to get acclimated with the culture at your new duty station!
+We recommend a foodie tour as a delicious way to get acclimated to the culture at your new duty station!

 8) Get a library card.